Reubin O' D. Askew School of Public Administration and Policy

 Certificate in Application of Unmanned Aircraft Systems

-The undergraduate Certificate in Application of Unmanned Aircraft Systems provides students with practical 'hands on' usage of the technology as well as the regulatory frameworks, requirements, and realities of using this data in a variety of fields.
+The undergraduate certificate in Application of Unmanned Aircraft Systems provides students with practical ‘hands on' usage of the technology as well as the regulatory frameworks, requirements, and realities of using this data in a variety of fields.
 To earn the certificate, two required courses and two additional ones selected from those offered by the Askew School and the Geography, Urban and Regional Planning, and Geology departments must be completed.
-The undergraduate Certificate in Application of Unmanned Aircraft Systems is twelve (12) credit hours total.
-A grade of "C" or higher must be earned in all certificate courses.
-Students interested in the Certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.
+The undergraduate certificate in Application of Unmanned Aircraft Systems is twelve (12) credit hours total.
+A grade of “C” or higher must be earned in all certificate courses.
+Students interested in the certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.

 Required Courses